-While the majority of these returns are normal – incorrect clothing sizes or online purchases not matching product descriptions, for example – there’s also a good portion of fraudulent returns happening around this time of the year as well.
-In 2020, it was estimated that 10.1 percent of holiday returns were fraudulent, and they cost retailers $10.2 billion.
+While the majority of these returns are normal – incorrect clothing sizes or online purchases not matching product descriptions, for example – fraudulent returns increase around this time of the year as well.
+In 2020, it was estimated that 10.1% of holiday returns were fraudulent, and they cost retailers $10.2 billion.

-An increased amount of purchases, foot traffic, and seasonal workers can cause return fraud to slip through the cracks during the holidays.
-Employees may ignore fraud-preventing practices in order to keep lines moving or maintain customer satisfaction, and recognizing repeat offenders can be nearly impossible to do when the high volume of consumers, purchases, and returns all become a blur.
+An increased number of purchases, foot traffic, and seasonal workers can cause return fraud monitoring to slip through the cracks during the holidays.
+Employees may ignore fraud-preventing practices in order to keep lines moving or maintain consumer satisfaction.
+Recognizing suspicious activity can be nearly impossible to do when the high volume of consumers, purchases, and returns all become a blur.

 When it comes to the holiday season, preparation is key – not only in the typical ways you would think of for your store, such as training seasonal workers or ensuring proper inventory, but for return fraud as well.
-Familiarize yourself with the most common types of return fraud below to protect your stores against excessive loss during this time of year.
+Familiarize yourself with the most common techniques below to protect your stores against excessive loss during this time of year.

 #1: Returning Stolen Merchandise

-When you combine heavier traffic than normal in stores with bad actors, it can be the perfect opportunity for holiday shoplifting.
-Many sell online or through a fence, but fraudsters have learned that returning stolen merchandise can bring in even bigger bucks.
-When polled, retailers said that 54.84 percent of their return fraud was in the form of stolen merchandise.
+When you combine heavier traffic than normal in stores with dishonest intentions, it can be the perfect opportunity for holiday shoplifting.
+Many sell the goods online or through a fence, but returning stolen merchandise can bring in even bigger bucks since stores refund the product price plus any applicable sales tax.
+When polled, retailers said that 54.84% of their return fraud was in the form of stolen merchandise.